henrytirla/Decentralized-Exchange-Trading-Scripts/README.md

 We value your feedback!
 If you're using these scripts, please share your thoughts and suggestions.
 Your input will play a crucial role in shaping the future development of these tools.
 I am also planning to create a user-friendly Graphic User Interface (GUI) based on your feedback.

 ## Video Series Coming Soon
 Exciting news!
-We have a video series in the works to provide in-depth guidance on using these scripts effectively.
-To stay updated, make sure to subscribe to our [YouTube Channel](https://www.youtube.com/henrytirla)
+We have I have a video series in the works to provide in-depth guidance on using these scripts effectively.
+To stay updated, make sure to subscribe to my [YouTube Channel](https://www.youtube.com/henrytirla)

 ## Contact Information